GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 33: What's my ROAS for active campaigns?

 **Answer**:
-> Your ROAS for active campaigns was 3.88× last month, which is right on par with the workspace average—so that's solid.
+> Your ROAS for active campaigns last month was 3.88×, which is right on par with the workspace average—so you're performing pretty consistently.
 Just to give you some context, your top performer, the Holiday Sale - Purchases, is crushing it at 11.77×!

 **DSL**:
 ```json